Denis Quilley: 1970s

 In the 1970s and again towards the end of his career Quilley was a member of the National company, first at the Old Vic and then at the new building on the South Bank.
 Under Olivier's directorship he played Tullus Aufidius in Coriolanus, with Anthony Hopkins in the title role (1971); Jamie in Long Day's Journey Into Night with Olivier (1971, filmed for television in 1973); Banquo in Macbeth (with Hopkins); Bolingbroke in Richard II; Crabtree in The School for Scandal; Hildy Johnson in The Front Page (all 1972) and Lopakhin in The Cherry Orchard (1973).
 In The Times, the critic Barry Norman said that Quilley was "the only Banquo I have ever seen act Macbeth off the stage".
 When Peter Hall succeeded Olivier in 1975, Quilley was the only member of the old company to be invited to appear in the opening production of the new regime, playing Caliban to Gielgud's Prospero in The Tempest.
 When the National moved to the new building in 1976, Quilley disliked acting there; he found it "like going to work in a factory", and he declined to return during the next 14 seasons.

 Quilley made two cinema films in the 1970s, playing Antonio Foscarelli in Murder on the Orient Express and Bateson in The Black Windmill (both 1974).
 He appeared on television in a wide range of roles, from Commander Traynor in a children's science fiction series, Timeslip (1970), to Charles II in A Bill of Mortality (1975), George Cannon in a serialisation of the Clayhanger novels (1975), and the title role in Frederic Raphael's version of Aeschylus's Agamemnon (1979).

 In 1977, the Royal Shakespeare Company offered Quilley the role of Captain Terri Dennis in Peter Nichols's Privates On Parade.
 It was a singing role, but far removed from the romantic leads he had sung before.
 The character is a camp performer and director in a 1940s army song-and-dance troupe in Malaya.
 At first he declined the role, but reconsidered, reckoning the captain to be the most human character in the piece; he played him, as The Guardian reported, "as a vulnerable human being rather than a buffoon".
-For his performance Quilley won the Laurence Olivier Award for Best Actor in a Musical.
+For his performance Quilley won the Society of West End Theatre Award for Best Actor in a Musical.
 He reprised the role in a film version made in 1982.
-Also in 1977, on the West End, Quilley played James opposite Deborah Kerr in George Bernard Shaw's Candida.
+Also in 1977, in the West End, Quilley played James opposite Deborah Kerr in George Bernard Shaw's Candida.
 His last stage part of the decade was Sidney in Ira Levin's thriller, Deathtrap, which had a short run at the Garrick Theatre.